fkelav/Discord-status-changer-to-spotify-lyrics/README.md

 - The lyrics source (syncedlyrics synced/plain, LrcLib, etc.)
 - Discord update status (Updated / Failed / Paused)
 - **Album art** rendered as ANSI pixel art using Unicode half-block characters (`▄`) with true 24-bit colour — requires Pillow
-- The emojy in a speech bubble, speaking the current lyric.
-The emojy variant is deterministically chosen from 25 options based on the current song, so it stays consistent per track but changes between songs.
+- An emoji in a speech bubble displaying the current lyric, chosen based on the current song.

 ---